Angel-125/Mk-33/ReleaseFolder/GameData/WildBlueIndustries/Mk-33/Readme.txt

 	WildBlueIndustries
 		Mk-33

+New Parts

+- Mk-33 Aft Tank (Hollow)
+- Mk-33 Cargo Ramp
+- KR-2200C "Tyranosaurus" Aerospike Engine

 Changes

+- Mk-33 now supports Community Category Kit.
+- Fixed mesh offset issues with the mid-tank.
-- Fixed UVNormals on the lifting body parts- HUGE thanks Rodger! :)
+- Fixed landing gear lighting up the planet.
+- Fixed KSP complaining about missing part modules in the sample craft.
+- Fixed Module Manager patches in the Extras folder that support cryogenic propellants for Classic Stock Resources and Community Resource Pack.
+- Fixed Mk-33 Main Wing failing to surface attach when Wild Blue Decals is installed.
+NOTE: You'll need an updated version of Wild Blue Decals.

 ---LICENSE---
-Art Assets, including .mu, .png, and .dds files are copyright 2020 by Michael Billard, All Rights Reserved.
+Art Assets, including .mu, .png, and .dds files are copyright 2020-2022 by Michael Billard, All Rights Reserved.

 Wild Blue Industries is trademarked by Michael Billard.
 All rights reserved.
 Note that Wild Blue Industries is a ficticious entity